 Creating Digital History, graduate seminar, New York University, fall 2009 (with Peter Wosh).

-Advisory Board, Drexel University Legacy Center Digital History Toolkit, 2010-present.
+Member of the Advisory Board, Drexel University Legacy Center Digital History Toolkit, 2010-present.

-Member, Digital Library Federation Fall Forum program committee, 2010.
+Member of the Digital Library Federation Fall Forum program committee, 2010.

-Reviewer, Digital Humanities Conference, 2009-present.
+Reviewer, Digital Humanities conference, 2009-present.

 Reviewer, National Endowment for the Humanities, Office of Digital Humanities, 2009.